paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 - `apis`: Object containing a list of "entry point APIs" supported by the runtime.
 Each key is an opaque string indicating the API, and each value is an integer version number.
 Before making a runtime call (using `chainHead_unstable_call`), you should make sure that this list contains the entry point API corresponding to the call and with a known version number.

-**Note**: In Substrate, the key contains the hexadecimal-encoded 8-bytes blake2 hash of the name of the API.
+**Note**: In Substrate, the keys in the `apis` field consists of the hexadecimal-encoded 8-bytes blake2 hash of the name of the API.
 For example, the `TaggedTransactionQueue` API is `0xd2bc9897eed08f15`.

 **Note**: The format of `apis` is not the same as in the legacy JSON-RPC API.

+**Note**: The list of fields is only a subset of the list of so-called "runtime specification" found in the runtime.
+The fields that aren't useful from a JSON-RPC client perspective are intentionally not included.

 #### Example value